franciscoxavier04/pm-BIM/docs/release-notes/15-5-0/README.md

 ![Dropdown menu in the OpenProject Meetings module, with highlighted option of "Classic (unsupported)"](openproject-15-5-classic-meetings-highlighted.png)

 > [!NOTE]
 > We recommend switching to the newer Meeting types to benefit from the latest features and ensure a smooth transition.
-[Read this article to learn more about the reasons and what happens to your existing Classic meetings](https://www.openproject.org/blog/).
+[Read this article to learn more about the reasons and what will happen to your existing Classic meetings](https://www.openproject.org/blog/).

 ## Important updates and breaking changes